COVID: Special privileges for the vaccinated? | DW | 28.12.2020

 As Chinese outlets reported, the software was integrated by local authorities into the messaging app WeChat and the payment platform AliPay, which are both reported to have around a billion users.
 After people fill in a short questionnaire about their body temperature and health background, the app determines how likely they are to spread the virus, and then gives them a color which determines where they can go.
 Red or yellow means they have had contact with the coronavirus and so are not allowed to travel.

-China's President Xi Jinping suggested rolling out such a travel vaccine certification scheme worldwide
+China's President Xi Jinping has suggested rolling out a travel vaccine certification scheme worldwide

 Meanwhile, as German politicians may have already sensed, the business incentive to create a privileged circle of supposedly COVID-free customers may take the decision out of their hands.
 In the US, several companies have started to develop online systems where users can upload their vaccination information, regardless of whether state regulations are in place or not.